 - Manzini quotes a real law to Sofia after seeing a young woman whipped in the streets.
 What does this law tell us about gender-bending in medieval Italy?

 - Salvini is already half in love with Sofia before he discovers she is a woman.
 Would his love for her have been as intense if he’d never had the chance to know her first as a boy?

 - Did Sofia make the right choice when she refused to marry Salvini?
 Why or why not?

-- So far as we know, the only women who painted in fourteenth-century Italy were nuns who illuminated manuscripts in isolated convents.
+- So far as we know, the only women who painted in 14th century Italy were nuns who illuminated manuscripts in isolated convents.
 There is no documented evidence of women painting alongside men in artist workshops.
 However, is it plausible that women could have painted and participated in other professions ostensibly closed to them?
 Why or why not?

 - Like many artists of the period, Sofia’s father travelled extensively to fulfill commissions.
 He took his precocious daughter with him on many of these trips.
-What are some ways in which Sofia’s travel experience (unusual for a woman at the time) might have coloured her worldview?
+What are some ways in which Sofia’s travel experience (unusual for a woman at the time) might have colored her worldview?

 - During the time period in the novel, humanist thinkers such as Petrarch were starting to question established orders.
 Sofia’s father was both a thinker and a painter.
 He taught his daughter about logic and about thinking for herself.
 How do her father’s attitudes about the Church, beauty, logic, and the role of women influence the choices Sofia makes?

 - Although Sofia learned about logic from her father, she lived in an intensely religious time where angels and demons were considered real, not imagined.
 How do Sofia’s beliefs influence the choices she makes?

 - Although Sofia and Caterina represent opposites—the rebel and the conformer—both women find fulfillment.
 How are they ultimately very similar?